codewisenate/Foragers/src/content/hours.md

-# Tasting room and patio
+# Tasting room and Patio

 ## Wednesday to Sunday